emilleishida/PLAsTiCC_Validation/desc_note/discussion_changes.md

 - Has there been a decision that we cannot mention what the object classes being provided in the training sample are ? eg. SNIa has to be some number?
 - Can we mention the number of classes and number of objects ?
 This will make it easier to give an example to  users.
 18 + 1 (other) according to the training set I was looking at.
 - There was email discussion about having DL/photoz in separate file.
 Ws there a decision on this on Friday
+- How has mwebv_err been used in simulation.
+(Rick)
+-